Unmarried Partner Visa

 • Maintenance without recourse to public funds

-However, those already on the spouse/family visa, obtained before 11 April 2024, shall be able to apply for extension and indefinite leave to remain as per the old rules, that is to show the minimum income of £18,600.
+Please note that those already on the spouse/family visa, obtained before 11 April 2024, are able to apply for extension and indefinite leave to remain as per the old rules, that is to show the minimum annual income of £18,600, or if relying on personal cash savings, then at least £62,500.

 At each stage, the applicant will be able to meet the financial requirement through one or more of: